yang-zhu/Project-1-Tents/README.md

 - **gui.py**

   `gui.py` allows to create, solve and save puzzles interactively.
-The script is run as follows:
+After the grid is generated, trees can be added with left-click and removed with right-click.
+After a puzzle is solved, it can still be modified.
+The script can be run as follows:
   ```
   python gui.py <CaDiCal path>
   ```